This is how rubiTrack works

 The Dashboard

 The Dashboard provides a quick way to monitor your training progress.
-It quickly answers questions like this: "What was my total distance in the last 5 weeks, and how much more was it compared to the previous 5 weeks?".
-It shows a visual comparison between performance in one time frame and the performance in the preceding time frame.
+It quickly answers questions like this: "What was my total distance in the last 3 months, and how much more was it compared to the same period last year?".
+It shows a visual comparison between the performance in two different time frames.

 The Dashboard also comes which visual performance meters for activity level, pace, speed and power and a quick chart presenting total duration and distance over the selected period as well as your best speed.